-- Collect printed Player Registration Forms from parents for all players on your roster.
-They are now e-signed online and do not need parents’ signatures.
+- Collect printed Player Registration Forms from parents.
+They are e-signed onlines.

 - Download the Zero Tolerance Form.
 This form needs to be signed by each coach and parent on your team.
-It is your agreement to respect the referees and not dissent or question their calls, regardless if you agree with them or not.
-Referees are volunteers too and without them we cannot play the game safely.
+It is your agreement to respect the referees and not dissent or question their calls.
+Referees are volunteers too and without them we cannot play.

 - Both of these forms for all players need to be with you at every practice and game (we will do spot checks of these forms at practices and games).

-- Team Volunteer Form: Enter your volunteers’ names alongside your team number in the spreadsheet for your age group to register your volunteer points totals.
-7U/8U: click here; 10U-14U: click here.
+- FALL ONLY: Team Volunteer Form: Enter your volunteers’ names alongside your team number in the spreadsheet for your age group to register your volunteer points totals.

 - How to get Uniforms?
-Once you have obtained your Volunteer Points (32 for 7U/8U and 40 for 10U – 19U) and filled out the Team Volunteer Form, send an e-mail to your DC (Division Coordinator).
-You will then be put in a queue for your uniforms.
+Once you have obtained your Volunteer Points (32 for 7U/8U and 40 for 10U – 19U) send an e-mail to email@example.com.

-- Complete Safe Haven Training prior to working with players at AYSOU.
-(This is a one-time, mandatory obligation.)
+- Complete Safe Haven Training prior to working with players at EtrainU.

-- Complete Concussion Training prior to working with players at AYSOU.
+- Complete Concussion Training and Sudden Cardiac Arrest Training prior to working with players at EtrainU.
 (This is a one-time, mandatory obligation required by California state law.)

-- Hold pre-season meeting with families.
-(Introductions, roster and schedule distribution.
+- Hold a pre-season meeting with families.
+(Introduction, roster and schedule distribution.
 Discuss expectations.)

-- Solicit volunteers, especially assistant coach, team referee, and team representative.
+- Recruit volunteers, especially assistant coach, team referees, and team manager.